 In late October I spent a week hunting mule deer in South Dakota.
-Though the tag ended up being a waste of money, I learned some valuable lessons.
-I had assumed things about mule deer and South Dakota that ended up being wrong.
-Here are a few tips to help you plan a mule deer trip, and bring home the bacon.
+Though I didn’t fill my tag, I learned some valuable lessons.
+I made some poor assumptions about mule deer and South Dakota.
+This blog provides a few tips to help you plan a mule deer trip, and bring home a buck.

 It’s hard to think of a tag that offers more opportunity than a South Dakota deer tag.
-Not only can you hunt anywhere in the state, you can choose to shoot either a whitetail or a mule deer.
-If you’re an archery hunter, the season lasts from October to January, and the tag can be bought over the counter at a local game fish and parks office.
-That being said the tag is $290, and other states possess greater quantities of trophy mule deer.
+Not only can you hunt anywhere in the state, you can shoot either a whitetail or a mule deer.
+The archery season lasts from October to January, and the tag can be bought over the counter at a local game fish and parks office.
+I should mention the tag costs $290, and other states possess greater quantities of trophy mule deer.

 Do Your Research